 Dear Mr. Prime Minister,

-The fact is that the majority of the Iranian people consider themselves a friend of Israel.
-It is therefore of high importance to clearly separate the Iranian people from the Islamic regime which is not only a threat to the global peace, but also a threat to Iran and her people.
+It is crucial to acknowledge that the majority of Iranian people consider themselves friends of Israel.
+Consequently, it’s essential to distinguish the Iranian people from the Islamic regime, which poses a threat not only to global peace but also to Iran and its people.

-In your speech at the UN General Assembly yesterday, in Persian, you stated to the people of Iran:
+In your speech delivered in Persian at the UN General Assembly yesterday, you addressed the people of Iran by saying, “Shomaah doosteh mah hasteed [You are our friends].”

-Imagine the outrage among Iranians when hearing this, and I am not talking about the Islamic Regime and their war against peace and solidarity.
-I am talking about ordinary Iranians and not least the Iranian opposition wanting to overthrow the Islamic Regime.
-It is a shame that the policies of Israel have contributed the Iranian opposition to view Israel with skepticism.
+Imagine the consternation this statement caused among Iranians, and I am not referring to the Islamic Regime and their war against peace and solidarity.
+I am talking about ordinary Iranians, particularly those in the opposition who wish to overthrow the Islamic Regime.
+It is a regrettable fact that Israel’s policies have contributed to the growing skepticism of the Iranian opposition towards Israel.

-Dear Mr. Prime Minister, you can not on one side consider yourself a friend of Iran and her people, and on another side implement policies to support separatism in Iran with the goal of destroying Iran [1-4].
+Dear Mr. Prime Minister, it is not possible to consider yourself a friend of Iran and its people while simultaneously supporting policies that encourage separatism in Iran with the intent of its destruction [1-3].

-I would like to encourage Israeli policymakers to change their views in relation to separatism in the Middle East and especially Iran.
-It would be heart breaking for both sides, Iran and Israel, if current friends of Israel among Iranians and the Iranian opposition, would cease to view Israel as a friend.
+I urge Israeli policymakers to reconsider their stance on separatism in the Middle East, especially when it concerns Iran.
+It would be deeply unfortunate for both parties, Iran and Israel, if current supporters of Israel among Iranians and the Iranian opposition were to no longer view Israel as a friend.

 Best Wishes,